-- Select the required bank (The selection buttons on the screen will change to the current button settings for that bank). - Select the button to which you want to assign a source (screen button will flash) - Select the required monitor soure from the list - Select "Allocate" - For External sources, a pop up window allows the user to enter a suitable label for the button, and define whether the source is mono, stereo or surround.
+- Select the required bank (The selection buttons on the screen will change to the current button settings for that bank). - Select the button to which you want to assign a source (screen button will flash) - Select the required monitor soure from the list - Select "Allocate" - Allocate

+For External sources, a pop up window allows the user to enter a suitable label for the button, and allows the user to choose whether the source is mono, stereo or surround.